 After that, I have some plans—but nothing under concrete contractual obligation to deliver to a publisher.
-These plans include more Laundry Files novels, the novel-length expansion of "Palimpsest" (which is merely the first third of a longer work), and something called "The Lambda Functionary" (which was originally to be the third book of the "Halting State" trilogy, except that the latter book is set so close to what is now the present day that events have overrun it: if TLF ever goes anywhere, it will be as a new near-future stand-alone).
+These plans include more Laundry Files novels, a possible novel-length expansion of "Palimpsest" (which is merely the first third of a longer work), and "The Lambda Functionary" (which was originally to be the third book of the "Halting State" trilogy, except that the latter book is set so close to what is now the present day that events have overrun it: if TLF ever goes anywhere, it will be as a new near-future stand-alone).
 There might also be other novels in the "Saturn's Children" continuity, and I'm intermittently chewing on something which might eventually grow up to be a near-future gothic haunted house novel about mortgage anxiety among the millennial generation.
 But I want to stress that none of this is definitely doing to happen.

 The time scales involved are so long that I end up doing something different altogether.
 I've got enough work to keep me busy until 2015, and the world of publishing is changing so fast that my next project might not be a novel at all, but some sort of ebook serial in a format that doesn't exist yet.
 All I can say with any certainty is that I intend to keep on writing, and I hope you enjoy the results!